dneupan1/csi5370project/README.md

-# csi5370project

-Project repository for CSI 5370
+# Evaluating LLM-Generated Test Code for Test Driven Development: Comparative Study of GPT-4 vs. PYNGUIN

-This is the main repository for the CSI5370 project.
+This repository contains code and all the collected data for this research project.